-EVERYONE IN A MOTOR VEHICLE NEEDS TO BE BUCKLED UP ALL THE TIME.
+EVERYONE IN A MOTOR VEHICLE NEEDS TO BE BUCKLED UP AT ALL TIMES.

 It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
 In a collision, people riding in these areas are more likely to be seriously injured or killed.

-Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts.
+Do not allow people to ride in any area of your vehicle that is not equipped with seat belts.